leshow/blog/content/post/udp_tokio_1_0.md

 ## ReadBuf

 You may have noticed the `poll_recv` method takes a `ReadBuf` type and not a `&mut [u8]`, this is a new type that `AsyncRead` and `AsyncWrite` also use in order to read/write into possibly uninitialized memory [#2716](https://github.com/tokio-rs/tokio/issues/2716). `ReadBuf` is a low level type that uses `MaybeUninit<u8>` under the hood and tracks what parts of the buffer have been filled/initialized.
 Why would we want to do this?
 The main issue with stack buffers like `[u8; 1024]`, as I understand it, is that the buffer must always be zero-initialized.
-This is a potentially costly operation, on every read you have to allocate and zero out all of that memory.
+This is a potentially costly operation, you have to allocate and zero out all of that memory.
 Because this is a divergence from the std types, there is a corresponding RFC to merge `ReadBuf` [into std](https://github.com/rust-lang/rust/issues/78485).

 ## Sundries